alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

 ## bottom screen toggle on GNOME

-Make sure gnome-monitor, usbutils and inotify-tools are installed, the script relies on the `gnome-monitor-config`, `lsusb` and `inotifywait` commands from them.
+Make sure gnome-monitor-config, usbutils and inotify-tools are installed, the script relies on the `gnome-monitor-config`, `lsusb` and `inotifywait` commands from them.

 Before the next steps, you may need or want to change the scaling settings or change the config at the top of `duo` based on the version of the duo that you have (1080p vs 3k display models)